Squads-Protocol/squads-v4-public-ui/README.md

 # Squads V4 public UI

-This repository contains the code for an open source Squads user interface.
+This repository contains the code for a source available Squads V4 user interface.

 ## Usage on local device